KonstantinKlepikov/luxai21/README.md

 1. `bots` folder contains all scripts for build bot
 2. `bots.utility` - genome generathors and constants
-3. `bots.stements` - calculations of statements of tiles and map
+3. `bots.statements` - calculations of statements tiles and map
 4. `bots.performancies` - calculations of possible actions for every object in game
 5. `bots.actions` - assignment of actions for every object
 6. `bots.bot` - bot logic
-7. `evol.py` is used for teach bot genome.
-Is learned on `agent_train.py`
+7. `evol.py` it is used for teach bot genome
-8. `agent_test.py` is used for test trained genome
+8. `agent_test.py` it is used for test trained genome
-9. `agent_random.py` is used represent random generated genome
+9. `agent_random.py` represents random generated genome
-10. `agent_train.py` is used for alghoritm learning
+10. `agent_train.py` it is used for alghoritm learning
-11. `agent.py` is used for submission (dont use for development)
+11. `agent.py` ii is used for submission (dont use for development)

 Pipline of every turn: